**Updated 29 March 2017**

-On 23 June 2016, a hotly contested debate on the UK’s continued membership of the European Union culminated in a public vote narrowly in favor of the “leave” campaign.
-The full implications of the referendum – including exactly when the UK will commence its exit (“Brexit”) and the terms on which it will do so – remain uncertain.
+On June 23 2016, a hotly contested debate on the UK’s continued membership of the European Union culminated in a public vote narrowly in favor of the “leave” campaign.
+The full implications of the referendum remain uncertain.

 While much remains unclear, what could Brexit mean for students from the EU, UK and elsewhere?